ChrisW-priv/PersonalVault/projects/Knowledge Database.md

 - Multi-modality support
     While this is still hit and miss, I want the ability to have an image sent and processed by LLMs to maybe get some insight.
+- Support for complex permissions in case of a deployed knowledge server

 ## Action Items